-Charlotte brings 37 years of experience in the field of nutrition into our practice.
+Charlotte brings many years of experience into the nutritional management of our patients.
 Her special interests include diabetes, cardiovascular disease, gastrointestinal diseases, sports nutrition and women’s health, including menopause.

 Her vast experience enables her to give you the best possible solution to your dietary dilemmas.
 She strives to embrace the most current research, enabling her to provide the best possible solution to your nutritional management.